 The most common team sponsorship is the local little league team.
 Yet, there are many more teams who could use your support.
 Many high school teams are accepting private sponsorships.
 Try the local race, dog, or horse track.
 Or, think big and become a sponsor of a professional sports team.

 Depending on the products you sell, hold a safety event for local residents matching your target audience.
 Baby seat installation clinics will draw young families, while a boating safety class will attract prospects with multiple insurance needs.

 The fight for attention gets more intense with every passing day.
 Having an online strategy means the difference between a steady stream of new prospects, or disappearing into a sea of lifeless websites.

 Online strategies are as much about creativity as they are consistency.
 Prospective clients want to learn more about you in the privacy of their home or office.
 But first, they need to be able to find you.
-Take the steps necessary to gain online visibility, attract visitors to your site, and convert prospects into clients.
+Take note of the digital insurance marketing ideas necessary to gain online visibility, attract visitors to your site, and convert prospects into clients.

 Developing your email list should be one of your highest priorities.
 One method of obtaining the emails of prospective clients is to offer valuable information in the form of a guide.
 With the amount of content on the internet, be sure your guide is highly targeted, rich in content, or both.

 Finally, a website visitor decided to ask for more information or even request a quote.
 Do not sabotage all your hard work by having an online form that is too long, too complicated or just plain doesn’t work.
 Short and simple is the right move with any online form.